 I knew of a family a few years ago that was quite fractured.
 Yet, when the patriarch of the family was dying, his family came to his side.
 They took turns sitting at his bedside for six long days and nights.
 But no one was there when he breathed his last breath.
 All the family had gone home for a short while to rest and recoup.

 I have a close friend who was Hospice nurse for years.
 She made the statement once that “people die the way they live”.

-I don’t think that’s true at all and my years as a hospital chaplain have borne that out.
+I don’t think that’s true at all and my years as a hospital chaplain have born that out.
 “Frank” had disconnected with his family years ago.
 His third marriage made sure of that.
 He had children by the first two marriages and was unfaithful to the second wife (my friend’s mother).
 He wasn’t there for his children except to provide for them financially.

 “Frank” was quite a character, funny and charming but a little too so.
 The kind of person you can enjoy for only a short whille but they become very tiresome after that.
 And, of course, once you became privy to his hurtful behavior, funny and charming didn’t cut it anymore.
 He had deeply hurt every member of his family.

 His children were there for him.

 Why do families react the way they do, especially splintered ones?

 It’s really not complicated.

 We are always hoping the relationship will be restored.